 If a “I” chord is at the end of the piece, then it should be thought of as being a tonic area and the piece is in tonic at that point p.103)

 If a “I” chord is in second inversion followed by a V chord, both chords are cadential, and both chords should be ascribed dominant function.
 (234)

+PD expansion can occur through a I6 or I64 (passing chord).
+It can then move to any PD chord.
+So a IV–I6-IV6 should be considered a PD expansion. (p.256)

+If a Pedal 6/4 and passing 6/4 chord occurs it should be treated as an extension of the harmonic function of the chord. (p.227)

+Similarly, arpeggiating 6/4 chords should be treated as an extension the function if arpeggiating through the same chord.

 “ii”/”IV” Chords

 Both “ii” chords and “IV” chords should be labeled as Predominant (PD).
-An overwhelming percentage of the time, they will precede a chord with dominant function.
+An overwhelming percentage of the time, they will precede a chord with dominant function. (page #?) (p.
+190: sonorities that act as connective tissue between the tonic and the dominant.
+We call these chords pre-dominants because they precede the dominant.)

 Both “ii” and “IV” chords can be altered with modal mixture and retain function.
-Therefore, the iio chord and the iv chord should most often be ascribed PD function.
+Therefore, the iio chord and the iv chord should most often be ascribed PD function. (p.420)

 If either a IV or a ii65 both succeeds and precedes a I chord, it should Plagal motion.
 In such an instance it should be considered an elaboration of the Tonic function.
 (239)

+IV6 can expand tonic by arpeggiating the bass between I and I6 (p.
+153)

+IV6 can expand dominant as a passing chord between V and V6 (p.
+154)

 “iii” Chords